fvalasiad/glow/CMSIS-GLOW-DOC/journal.md

 producing `CMSIS-GLOW-DOC/model_69.ll`

 ## Update 25/1/2024
+Uncertain yet but we believe we found a way to instruct glow to specialize the arrays as well.
+In fact it was a built-in boolean value named `jitSpecializeAllArguments_` which by default is set to `false`.
+Without it glow only specializes the dimensions and not the arrays.
+Two questions arise:
+1. Why is it turned off by default?
+2. Why is there no API exposed to set it to true?
+You can only literally modify its value by hard coding true as the default and re-compiling.

+Are there issues arising by setting it to true?
+Are they issues related to performance, correctness, or something else?

+Goals are:
 1) Validate jit specialization all arguments (were the addressed indeed fixed?
 Why Glow does not expose it via an API).
 Use a single layer test with and without the specialization and check the output
 2) Prepare QEMU setup for cortex m4